milesj/rut/docs/api/element.md

 ## `dispatch()`

-> dispatch\<K extends keyof Props>(name: K, options?: DispatchOptions, ...args: ArgsOf\<Props[K]>):
+> dispatch(name: EventType, event?: React.SyntheticEvent, options?: DispatchOptions): void

-> void
+> dispatch(name: EventType, event?: EventOptions, options?: DispatchOptions): void

-Dispatch an event listener for the defined prop name.
-Requires a list of arguments, and returns the result of the dispatch.

-To ease the interaction and testing flow of `Event` objects, Rut provides a [`mockSyntheticEvent()`](../mocks.md) function.
+Dispatch an event for the defined event handler.
+Accepts a `SyntheticEvent`, an event options object, or nothing (will create an event behind the scenes).
+To ease integration, Rut provides a [`mockSyntheticEvent()`](../mocks.md) function.

 ```tsx